Fulltimelearner/Newcampers-Guide/README.md

 # Newcampers-Guide
 Camping destinations and information.

-My wife and I are huge camping fans and travel arount the US looking for the best spots with the best views and amenditites.
+My wife and I are huge camping fans and travel around the US looking for the best spots with the best views and amenities.
-We will include be price ranges, pictures and acceses.
+We will include price ranges, pictures and all information needed to have a great time.